Continuation of fixed points and bifurcations from ODE to flow-kick disturbance models: Examples

 \section{Examples}

-In this section, we illustrate continuations of fixed points and their stabilities from continuous analog to flow-kick systems in models of vegetation and precipitation dynamics (Subsection \ref{sec:klaus}) and predator-prey interactions (Subsection \ref{sec:predprey}).
-Additionally, we numerically compute continuations of bifurcations, offering evidence that Theorem \ref{thm:s-n} and Theorem \ref{thm:tc} will generalize to $n$ dimensions and perhaps have an analog for Hopf bifurcations.
+In this section, we use models of vegetation and precipitation dynamics (Subsection \ref{sec:klaus}) and predator-prey interactions (Subsection \ref{sec:predprey}) to illustrate how fixed points and their stabilities, as well as bifurcations, continue from ODE to flow-kick systems.
+Additionally, we numerically compute continuations of a Neimark-Sacker bifurcation, offering evidence that Hopf bifurcations in continuous systems may continue to Neimark-Sacker bifurcations more generally.

 Numerical continuations of fixed points and bifurcations are calculated using MatContM \cite{dhooge2008new}.
-To compute fixed point and bifurcations continuations numerically, MatContM requires first, second, and third derivatives of the map \cite{meijer2017matcontm}.
+To compute fixed point and bifurcation continuations numerically, MatContM requires first, second, and third derivatives of the map \cite{meijer2017matcontm}.
 Since we do not have a map in closed form, we bypass the autodifferentation algorithm in MatContM and encode these derivatives using central differences on perturbed initial conditions.
 This is a higher error method than autodifferentation, but for these two-dimensional systems, the continuations are successful.